The administration app for clubs, groups, teams and associations.

 Here it is not necessary to keep a detailed record of the details of the decision.
 For more complex topics, this form of logging would not be enough.

-The process report also contains compressed contributions.
-It is not necessary for the members to be quoted precisely — but their views should be clear from the report.
+The history log also contains compressed contributions.
+It is not necessary for the members to be quoted precisely — but their views should be clear from the minutes.
 We recommend this type of recording especially for board meetings.

-In fact, every word spoken is documented in the verbatim report.
+In fact, every word spoken is documented in the word log.
 This is only recommended in exceptional cases, as this requires an experienced and quick secretary.
-Fortunately, there are only rarely cases in board work where the verbatim reports are required — but it can be useful to quote individual contributions to the discussion word for word.
+Fortunately, there are only rarely cases in board work where the word minutes are required — but it can be useful to quote individual contributions to the discussion word for word.
 And this form of protocol can also be kept as a supplement.
 However, please clarify this with all parties involved beforehand.

 Save not only time, but also money!